ajagadi1/edge-ai-suites/metro-ai-suite/metro-vision-ai-app-recipe/docs/user-guide/tutorial-4.md

 - **Source**: Accepts video input from parking lot camera feeds or video files
 - **Decode**: Converts video format to raw frames for processing
+- **gvaattachroi**: Defines a region of interest (ROI) with coordinates thus improving performance by processing only the relevant portion of the frame
-- **gvadetect**: Runs the YOLO11s object detection model (FP32 optimized) on CPU to identify and locate vehicles in each frame
+- **gvadetect**: Runs the YOLO11s object detection model (FP16 optimized) on CPU to identify and locate vehicles in each frame
 - **gvatrack**: Tracks detected vehicles across frames using imageless tracking, assigning persistent IDs to each vehicle without storing frame images
 - **gvametaconvert**: Converts inference results to structured metadata with vehicle positions
 - **gvafpscounter**: Monitors processing performance